Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 Freedom as defined by the Bible

-Did you know that in the Bible, there is a common verse about freedom that is being used by both Christians and non-Christian individuals?
+Did you know that in the Bible, there is a common verse about freedom that both Christians and non-Christian individuals are using?
 Yes.
 You read that right.
-What’s more interesting is that this specific verse is not just used by ordinary people, it also made its way into films, movies, TV shows, and other pop culture.
+What’s more interesting is that ordinary people do not just use this specific verse.
+It also entered films, movies, TV shows, and other pop culture.
 This specific verse is none other than John 8:32:

 “And you shall know the truth, and the truth shall make you free.”